-Revenue Recognition, Deferred Revenue and Customer Deposits
+Revenue Recognition and Deferred Revenue

 The Company recognizes revenue in accordance with ASC 605, "Revenue Recognition," when persuasive evidence of an arrangement exists, the price is fixed or determinable, collection is reasonably assured and delivery of products has occurred or services have been rendered.
-The Company did not have product sales for the years ended December 31, 2015 and 2014.
+The Company did not have product sales for the years ended December 31, 2016 and 2015.

-The Company received customer deposit for potential usage of Company's license in the amount of \$60,491 and \$0 as of December 31, 2015 and 2014.
+The Company had deferred revenue in the amount of \$132,971 and \$60,491 as of December 31, 2016 and 2015.
+The deferred revenue represents customer deposit to the Joint Venture Agreement.